NEZNAMY/TAB/.github/wiki/optimizing_the_plugin.md

 ```
 permission-refresh-interval: 1000
 ```
-refreshes them every second.
+Refreshes them every second.
 If you don't need any permission/group changes to take effect within a second, you can increase this value for better performance.

-# #7 - [BungeeCord / Velocity] Disable TAB expansion
+# #8 - [BungeeCord / Velocity] Disable TAB expansion
 To maximize the performance of TAB's response to PlaceholderAPI request, values are tracked in advance and then quickly returned.
 This process takes resources and is especially heavy on proxy installation,